jvican/jvican.github.io/content/post/reduce-compile-times.md

 over 6000 LOC.

-In the flamegraph, we observe that we have removed the most expensive failed implicit searches, while some negligible remain.
+In the flamegraph, we observe that we have removed the most expensive failed implicit searches, while some negligible searches remain.
+We can live with those.

 The duration of the typechecker is back to normal levels: 64%, a reasonable value for the codebase we're working on.
 We now need to remove the